Verlect/SENG438A4/README.md

 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
+Selenium and SikuliX are popular testing frameworks that can be used to automate the testing of web and desktop applications, respectively.
+However, each framework has its strengths and weaknesses, and the choice between them ultimately depends on the specific needs and requirements of the project.
+For example, Selenium is a better choice for web application testing and has more comprehensive language support but it can have a steep learning curve.
+But it can have a steep learning curve, especially for beginners unfamiliar with web development or testing frameworks.
+On the other hand, SikuliX is a good choice for desktop application testing and has a simple scripting language.
+Still, it relies on image recognition to interact with elements on the screen, which can be impacted by changes in screen resolution or UI changes in the application being tested.
+Ultimately, the choice between the two depends on the specific needs and requirements of the project.

 # How the team work/effort was divided and managed